ibm-cloud-docs/vpc/lb-create.md

      * A private load balancer has a private IP address, which means that it is accessible only to internal clients on your private subnets, within the same region and VPC.
    * For the DNS type, select either **Public** or **Private**.
 Private DNS zones are resolvable only on IBM Cloud, and only from explicitly permitted networks in an account or with cross-account access.

-      **For Private type only**, click Bind+ to enter your DNS instance and zone information, then click **Bind**.
+      **For Private type only**, click **Bind** to enter your DNS instance and zone information, then click **Bind**.

    * **Subnets**: Select the subnets in which to create your load balancer.
 To maximize the availability of your application, select subnets in different zones.

         You cannot assign more than 15 subnets per ALB.
         {: important}

-1. In the Back-end pools section, click **Create pool** and specify the following information to create a back-end pool.
+1. In the Back-end pools section, click **Create** and specify the following information to create a back-end pool.
 You can create one or more pools.
    * **Name**: Enter a name for the pool, such as `my-pool`.
-   * **Protocol**: Select the protocol for your instances in this pool.
-The protocol of the pool must match the protocol of its associated listener.
-For example, if an HTTPS or HTTP protocol is selected for the listener, the protocol of the pool must be HTTP.
-Similarly, if the listener protocol is TCP, the protocol of the pool must be TCP.
+   * **Pool protocol**: Select the protocol for your instances in this pool.
+The pool protocol must be compatible with its listener protocol.
+For HTTP or HTTPS listeners, use HTTP as the pool protocol.
+For TCP listeners, use TCP as the pool protocol.
    * **Session stickiness**: Select whether all requests during a user's session are sent to the same instance.
+   * MISSING PROXY PROTOCOL SECTION
    * **Method**: Select how you want the load balancer to distribute traffic across the instances in the pool:
+       * **Least connections:** Forward requests to the instance with the least number of connections at the current time.
        * **Round robin:** Forward requests to each instance in turn.
 All instances receive approximately an equal number of client connections.
        * **Weighted round robin:** Forward requests to each instance in proportion to its assigned weight.
 For example, you have instances A, B, and C, and their weights are set to `60`, `60` and `30`.
 Instances A and B receive an equal number of connections, and instance C receives half as many connections.
-       * **Least connections:** Forward requests to the instance with the least number of connections at the current time.
    * **Health check**: Configure how the load balancer checks the health of the instances.
        * **Health check path**: The health check path is applicable only if HTTP is selected as the health check protocol.
 The health check path specifies the URL used by the load balancer to send the HTTP health check requests to the instances in the pool.
 By default, health checks are sent to the root path (`/`).
        * **Health protocol**: The protocol used by the load balancer to send health check messages to the instances in the pool.
-       * **Health port**: The port on which to send health check requests.
+       * **Health port (optional)**: The port on which to send health check requests.
 By default, health checks are sent on the same port on which traffic is sent to the instance.
-       * **Interval**: Interval in seconds between two consecutive health check attempts.
+       * **Interval (sec)**: Interval in seconds between two consecutive health check attempts.
 By default, health checks are sent every 5 seconds.
        * **Timeout (sec)**: Maximum amount of time the system waits for a response from a health check request.
 By default, the load balancer waits 2 seconds for a response.
        * **Max retries**: Maximum number of health check attempts that the load balancer makes before an instance is declared unhealthy.
 By default, an instance is no longer considered healthy after two failed health checks.

        Although the load balancer stops sending connections to unhealthy instances, the load balancer continues monitoring the health of these instances and resumes their use if they're found healthy again (that is, if they successfully pass two consecutive health check attempts).

        HTTP sends data as plain text that can be intercepted and is considered insecure.
-It is recommended to choose protocol as `https` instead of `http`.
-       For more details see: https://www.cloudflare.com/learning/ssl/why-is-http-not-secure/
+Use `https` instead of `http` as the protocol.
+For more details, see [Why is HTTP not secure?](https://www.cloudflare.com/learning/ssl/why-is-http-not-secure/){: external}
        {: note}

+       WHY HTTPS HERE and HTTP RECOMMENDED IN ANOTHER SECTION?

        If instances in the pool are unhealthy and you believe that your application is running fine, double check the health protocol and health path values.
 Also, check any security groups that are attached to the instances to ensure that the rules allow traffic between the load balancer and the instances.
        {: tip}